-We are incredibly grateful to have the following story of how Wrist Assured Gloves made an impact for a Pilates instructor, personal trainer and group fitness instructor.
+We are incredibly grateful to have the following story of how Wrist Assured Gloves (WAGs) made an impact for Pilates instructor, personal trainer, and group fitness instructor Erin.
 She helped her clients overcome pain and build on their Pilates practice and cardio workouts.
 E2: Exercise with Erin is an inspiration for her innovation and pursuit of making exercise accessible and enjoyable for everyone!

 I went on the hunt for a way to ease their strain without breaking the bank.
 First, we tried half-round foam rollers to change the angle of the wrist in these exercises.
 They were inexpensive and definitely helped, but this tool can be slippery, bulky to transport, and changes shape over time.
 Not a good long-term solution.

 I checked with my physical therapy friends, my primary care physician, an athletic trainer, and an orthopedic surgeon (while enjoying a beverage at the local watering hole, of course).
 They all seemed to have an opinion on WHY the pain was occurring, but none of them offered a solution that didn’t involve needles, scalpels, or appointments three days a week.
 But my clients weren’t complaining of an acute injury — just a hindrance in their exercise practice.

 Back on the hunt for a solution, I discovered Wrist Assured Gloves (WAGs).
 Once the gloves arrived, I immediately put them on anyone who had EVER complained about wrist pain.
 The first order went to an Intermediate Group Pilates class.
 I gave them very little details and the simple instruction to “try these and let me know how it goes.”
 Every single person looked at me in amazement after the first Leg Pull Front Prep.
 A weird giggle-sigh went through the room.
 Every person who tried them in that class bought their own WAGs on the spot!